iluwatar/java-design-patterns/partial-response/README.md

 ---
-title: "Partial Response Design Pattern: Enhancing API Performance & Scalability"
+title: "Partial Response Pattern in Java: Optimizing Data Delivery for Efficient Web Services"
+shortTitle: Partial Response
 description: "Explore the Partial Response design pattern for APIs, a strategy to boost performance by allowing clients to process data as soon as it becomes available.
 Learn how it improves scalability and reduces server load."
 category: Behavioral
 language: en